enricocirignaco/infrastructureforsensormanagment/docs/report/report.md

 ## TTN-Mock

 For highly efficient and rapid backend development, a dedicated TTN-Mock microservice was created to simulate sensor data typically transmitted via The Things Network (TTN) over MQTT.
 This mock service addresses several practical limitations encountered when relying solely on physical LoRaWAN hardware during development.
-It eliminates the need to carry and install hardware, bypasses the strict duty cycle (commonly 1%) and fair use policies of actual LoRaWAN networks, which limit uplink airtime to as little as **30 seconds per day per node** [62] and severely restrict message frequency.
+It eliminates the need to carry and install hardware, bypasses the strict duty cycle (commonly 1%) and fair use policies of actual LoRaWAN networks, which limit uplink airtime to as little as **30 seconds per day per node** [@lorawan-duty-cycle] and severely restrict message frequency.
 This significantly speeds up development cycles by allowing on-the-fly configuration changes instead of requiring firmware flashes, enabling developers to test data ingestion and processing logic at a much higher cadence than real-world limitations would permit.

 Built in Python, the TTN-Mock leverages the `paho-mqtt` library to establish a connection to an MQTT broker.
 Its core functionality involves dynamically generating random sensor data, encoded using Protobuf, and embedding this into an MQTT message that faithfully emulates the structure of an actual TTN uplink message.
-For full fidelity, it can also include a `"simulated": true` field in the payload, as per TTN documentation [63].
+For full fidelity, it can also include a `"simulated": true` field in the payload, as per TTN documentation [@ttn-dataformats].
 This message is then published to a configurable MQTT topic at regular intervals.
 The service's behavior, including the device ID, MQTT broker details, topic, and publishing interval, is fully customizable through environment variables, providing flexible and isolated testing environments for the backend's data ingestion pipeline.

 # Deployment & Integration
 The system consists of several interconnected services, frontend, backend, compiler engine, database, and reverse proxy, all containerized using Docker.
 Containerization ensures isolated execution, consistent environments, and simplified dependency management.